 Burns covers the political rise of Alexander Hamilton as the story of so many other New Yorkers.
 However, he was the first.
 Born a bastard in the West Indies, he flees to the colony looking for a new identity and a fresh start.
 He comes into his own with the Revolution and charts his course as one of Washington’s top aides.
 Burns also devotes time to other New York personalities such as Walt Whitman, P.T.
 Barnum,

 Much of the first chapter is told through sketches and old paintings of the early leaders of this country.
 Later on, there are more photographs.
-First they are the early black and white, but eventually color is added, as are the motion picture frames of that era.
+First, they are the early black and white, but eventually, color is added, as are the motion picture frames of that era.
 I loved the original motion pictures.
 These were short films first giving people outside of the city a glimpse into city life.
 Burns uses the same style of filmmaking as his brother, Ken, often lingering for long periods of time on a particular photograph or portrait and using the music to create the emotion he wishes to convey.
 He moves the camera or pans in and out to give the effect of movement.
 Together with a dramatic score, this serves to evoke emotion and give a setting for the time period.
-The narration is also handled very well, with quotes from letters, novels, newspapers, and other sources used to covey the feeling of a picture or a period of time in the city’s history.
+The narration is also handled very well, with quotes from letters, novels, newspapers, and other sources used to convey the feeling of a picture or a period of time in the city’s history.
 People such as E.L.
 Doctorow, Brendan Gill, Kenneth T. Jackson, Margo Jefferson, Fran Lebowitz, Rudy Giuliani, Daniel Patrick Moynihan, and Peter Quinn contribute their comments to the history of this magnificent city.

-Immigration is a major focus of the story, as that is probably what has had the most impact upon the city and culture of New York.
+Immigration is a major focus of the story, as that is probably what has had the most impact on the city and culture of New York.
 At the same time, the crunch for living and business space is weighed against the need for open spaces and parklands.
 It’s interesting to see how modern-day Manhattan evolved.

 The history told here is one I hadn’t heard before.
 The history of New York was often glossed over in history class.
 What little was told was always positive; there were no details about the earliest economic boon of New York being on the trading of slaves.

 The history of the families who would one day be known as “New York Society” is told in this documentary as well.
 The Astors, Vanderbilts, Fultons, Rockefellers, and J.P.
 Morgan are all here.
 Their beginnings are less than stellar and really bring home the point that the pedigree means little.
-Enough of the dark events of New York are told as well, such as the draft riots, rise of “Boss” Tweed and his era of corruption, and the poor living conditions of many residents so that the film is not an unrealistic look only at the highs in the history of the city.
+Enough of the dark events of New York are told as well, such as the draft riots, the rise of “Boss” Tweed and his era of corruption, and the poor living conditions of many residents so that the film is not an unrealistic look only at the highs in the history of the city.